Utu-hengal: Titulature

 In his Victory Stele, Utu-hengal describes himself as:

-Inscriptions
+Attestations

 Utu-hengal is known through numerous inscriptions.

 Victory stele

 A victory stele was erected in Uruk by Utu-Hengal, a copy of which was made during the Dynasty of Isin, now in the Louvre Museum (AO 6018).
 The stele described the victory of Utu-Hengal over the Gutians, particularly their king Tirigan.
 The beginning of the inscription reads:

 Copper-alloy vase

 A copper-alloy vase, now in the British Museum (BM 1999,0731.1), has an inscription by Utu-hengal:

 Stone fragment

 Another fragmentary inscription of Utu-hengal, also in the British Museum, only mentions his name and titulature: "Utu-hengal, the great man, King of Uruk, King of the four quarters of the world".